 Global Common is mounted read-only on the computes.
 If you need to modify or create files in Global Common, please use the login nodes.

 /global/common/software.
 The name of a "default" project directory is the same as its associated NERSC project.
 There is also a Unix group with the same name; all members of the repository are also members of the group.
 Access to the Global Common directory is controlled by membership in this group.
 Because this directory is shared across all systems, you may want to install your software stacks into separate subdirectories depending on the system or the processing architecture.
 For some general programs you can use the same installs across all systems, but for best performance, we recommend separate installs for each system and architecture.

 Your groups usage can be viewed with the

 cmnquota <proj_name> command.

-The global common system is optimized for software installation.
+The Global Common File System is mounted on compute nodes via DVS, an I/O forwarder.
+The file system is optimized for software installation.
 It has a smaller block size and is mounted read-only on the computes.
-This allows us to turn on client-side caching which dramatically increases the read time of shared libraries across many nodes.
-The cache expires after five minutes, so it is not recommended you compute against code that is being actively (i.e. within five minutes) changed.
+This allows us to turn on client-side caching which dramatically decreases the read time of shared libraries across many nodes.

 All NERSC users should backup important files on a regular basis.
 Ultimately, it is the user's responsibility to prevent data loss.